 package.json.bak

-doesn’t look like something related to a salesperson, so let’s take a look at coupons_2013.md.bak
+Of those, the package.json.bak doesn’t look like something related to a salesperson, so let’s take a look at coupons_2013.md.bak.

-files.
-So, we somehow need to convince the server that we’re accessing a .md
+Ah, it looks like we’re not allowed to view .bak files.
+So, we somehow need to convince the server that we’re accessing a .md or .pdf file, when we’re actually requesting the .md.bak file.

 Using the technique from the Poison Null Byte challenge, we can start by identifying the resource we want to download.
-In this case, that’s /ftp/coupons_2013.md.bak
+In this case, that’s /ftp/coupons_2013.md.bak.

 Now, we append a file extension that is allowed, and join it with a null byte: /ftp/coupons_2013.md.bak%00.pdf

-Next, we URL encode the percent sign: /ftp/coupons_2013.md.bak%2500.pdf
+Next, we URL encode the percent sign: /ftp/coupons_2013.md.bak%2500.pdf.

 Finally, we can download the file to get our flag: